jonahgroup/SpliceJS/README.md

 		b.greet();
 	});
 ```
-Lets assume all three files above are located within the same directory or URI.
+Lets assume all three files above are located within the same directory/URL.
 Each file represents a module.
 In AMD specfication these modules are knows as anonymous.

 While AMD allows named modules, all modules in SpliceJS are anonymous.